-Since 2010, Ibis has developed a body of work to investigate the reproductive health needs and experiences of servicewomen.
-Some of our past work has included the first study of US military women’s experiences seeking abortion care during overseas deployment; a systematic literature review on contraceptive use, unintended pregnancy, and abortion in the military; an online survey and in-depth interviews with servicewomen exploring their experiences accessing and using contraception and other reproductive health services during deployment and identifying potential solutions for increased access to care; and documenting unintended pregnancy rates among active-duty women.
-We also explored the role that telemedicine could play in abortion provision in the military, and performed a review of military insurance coverage of women’s and men’s sexual and reproductive health services through TRICARE, the insurance program for military members and their dependents, compared to a nationwide health plan for civilian federal employees.
-(See Policy Briefs below.)
+Ibis’ military work aimed to document servicewomen’s experiences with sexual and reproductive health (SRH) care, including the first study of US servicewomen’s experiences seeking abortion care during overseas deployment; a systematic literature review on contraceptive use, unintended pregnancy, and abortion in the military; two online surveys and a series of in-depth interviews with servicewomen that explored their experiences accessing and using SRH services during deployment; and analyses ofunintended pregnancy rates among active-duty women.
+We also explored the role that telemedicine could play in abortion provision in the military; performed a review of military insurance coverage of SRH services through TRICARE, the insurance program for military members and their dependents; and compared abortion and contraception policies in militaries worldwide.

 Through this foundational work, Ibis helped to identify potential solutions for barriers to care, including changes to military policy and practice to increase access to contraception and abortion.
 Importantly, using our research findings, Ibis successfully advocated for expanded coverage of contraception through TRICARE in 2016.
 Our research continues to support ongoing advocacy efforts to ensure access to the full range of sexual and reproductive health care services for all servicewomen.

 *We used “servicewomen” here to describe servicemembers assigned female at birth.
 However, people with the capacity for pregnancy may hold a range of gender identities other than (or in addition to) “woman.”